fabiobiondi/react-test-ui-components/README.md

 * Add more tests
 * Add tests for ES6 modules
-* Test Components that use 3rd party api (i.e. jQueryUI, GSAP Tweenmax, ...)
+* Create tests for components that are using 3rd party libraries (i.e. jQueryUI, GSAP Tweenmax, ...)

 # Documentation